 If you want something, but aren’t entirely sure of the size or style on you then take advantage of the great Black Friday prices and buy it whilst it’s cheap.
 If it turns out you don’t like it then most places have a free returns policy and you will be able to send it back for a refund; no damage done.

-Remember, choose the deals that work for you, and remember that with the Oval saving Steps you can still save whilst you shop.
+Remember, choose the deals that work for you, and remember that with the Oval Saving Rules you can still save whilst you shop.